Trusted HOA Exterior Cleaning for

 How HOA Exterior Cleaning Is Quoted and What the Numbers Look Like

 There is no flat per-unit or per-building HOA rate.
 Every quote is built around scope, surface mix, access, and current condition.
-These are component-level starting points, not a fixed HOA package price:
+These are component-level starting points from related service categories, not a fixed HOA package price:

 - Roof cleaning starts at $400 for a very easy ranch house, with price increasing based on square footage, stories, and access